markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

-Note that rules #1 and #2 only apply to two cases:  (a) cases in which the lines to be included in a list item begin with a [non-whitespace character], and (b) cases in which they begin with an indented code block.
-In a case like the following, where the first block begins with a three-space indent, the rules do not allow us to form a list item by indenting the whole thing and prepending a list marker:
+Note that rules #1 and #2 only apply to two cases:  (a) cases in which the lines to be included in a list item begin with a characer other than a space or tab, and (b) cases in which they begin with an indented code block.
+In a case like the following, where the first block begins with three spaces of indentation, the rules do not allow us to form a list item by indenting the whole thing and prepending a list marker:

 ```````````````````````````````` example